cockroachdb/docs/v21.2/architecture/replication-layer.md

 ##### Controlling leaseholder rebalancing

-You can control leaseholder rebalancing through the `kv.allocator.load_based_lease_rebalancing.enabled` and `kv.allocator.lease_rebalancing_aggressiveness` [cluster settings](../cluster-settings.html).
+You can control leaseholder rebalancing through the `kv.allocator.load_based_lease_rebalancing.enabled` [cluster setting](../cluster-settings.html).
 Note that depending on the needs of your deployment, you can exercise additional control over the location of leases and replicas by [configuring replication zones](../configure-replication-zones.html).

 ### Membership changes: rebalance/repair